Bat Trang Ceramic Village

 To make a perfect product, the artisans have to follow 3 steps.
 The first step is to make the product mold from suitable clay.
 The second step is to decorate and cover the product mold with glaze.
 Lastly, the raw products are baked in 3 days and 3 nights with temperature at 1200°C – 1300°, then brought out, classified, checked and prove the qualified products.

-What makes Bat Trang ceramic products different from other ones is its high-quality glaze and a variety of colors including blue, brown, while, green…Besides, thanks to artisans’ modern production techniques and creativity, many new products have been born with special designs and diversified decorations, even daily household items have the beauty like decoration ones.
+What makes Bat Trang ceramic products different from other ones is their high-quality glaze and a variety of colors including blue, brown, while, green…Besides, thanks to artisans’ modern production techniques and creativity, many new products have been born with special designs and diversified decorations, even daily household items have the beauty like decoration ones.

 3. Things to do in Bat Trang Pottery Village